 Women under 38 years and wish to preserve the option of having healthy, genetically related children for a later date.
 Egg freezing has proved beneficial for women who anticipate becoming pregnant sometime later in the future.
 IT enables them to become a genetic parent using their frozen-thawed eggs.
 Plus, reduces the risk of having children with chromosomal abnormalities associated with ovarian aneuploidy.
 For women with no partner or case of women moral concerns egg freezing is a suitable alternative to embryo freezing.

 Egg freezing is popular since the late 90s.
 Used for fertility preservation for young women suffering from cancer who are at risk of sterility as a result of the disease or its treatment.

-Costs and side effects
+Egg Freezing Costs and side effects

 Egg freezing is currently an expensive affair.
 The procedural cost of retrieval and storage of eggs similar to the IVF procedure may vary between Rs.50,000 to Rs.100,000.
-Once the eggs frozen, the cost of retaining them in frozen stare recurring annual cost and varies between Rs.15,000 to Rs.30,000 per year.
+Once the eggs froze, the cost of retaining them in frozen stare recurring annual cost and varies between Rs.15,000 to Rs.30,000 per year.

 The risks and side effects associated with the procedure are either nil or short-lived.
 The side effects reported are mainly as a result of the hormonal fluctuations caused by medications.
 PMS symptoms headaches, mood swings, insomnia, breast tenderness, bloating or mild fluid retention are common problems faced by women.